 - In the Target Field column select the field to which data must be imported.

 - Click ADD, to add more field mappings.

 - Select the Upsert key check box for at least one of the fields.
 Upsert key helps to identify a unique record from Salesforce to Gainsight while syncing data into the remaining mapped fields.
 Any Salesforce field which has unique values can be used as an Upert key.

-In the following image (after Step 9), the values from Account ID field of Salesforce is synced into the SFDC Account ID field in Gainsight.
+In the following image (after Step 9), the values from the Account ID field of Salesforce are synced into the SFDC Account ID field in Gainsight.
 Similarly, data from other source fields are synced into Gainsight fields.
 The Account ID field in Salesforce helps in identifying unique Salesforce records and syncs them to the SFDC Account ID field in Gainsight.